How to Approach Changes in Activity and Lifestyle After 60

 Will I Need to Change My Travel Plans?

-Any of you who share the condition referred to as wanderlust know how serious a life change this could be.
+Any of you who share the condition referred to as wanderlust know how serious a life change this could be (especially when it’s forced on you).
 When looking at adventure travel, do you check more closely on the hours of hiking each day or miles on a bike that are expected for a planned excursion?

 When choosing your destination, do you question whether you could be in a vulnerable health position in some countries and regions?